axeluhl/sailing-analytics/wiki/howto/setup/chrome-selenium-for-jenkins/install.md

 upon executing it a missing dependency for glibc 2.14 will appear, compile it yourself:

+Warning:
+If the glibc is not properly compiled to be installed parallel to the old one, the linux is bricked and cannot be saved/booted as most system tools will be broken.

 mkdir ~/glibc_install; cd ~/glibc_install
 wget http://ftp.gnu.org/gnu/glibc/glibc-2.14.tar.gz
 tar zxvf glibc-2.14.tar.gz